 - How to make a compensation claim

-- Drain or manhole cover accident compensation calculator
+- Drain or manhole cover accident compensation calculator – Updated October 2021

 - No win no fee drain and manhole cover accident claims

 - Contact us today About Manhole Compensation Claims

 - Useful links Relatiing To Manhole Compensation Claims

 Other causes for drain & manhole cover accidents can be workmen leaving manhole covers open or ajar and not putting up proper signage to warn the public.
 This would make the workmen and their company liable for your accident and so you may be able to pursue a personal injury compensation claim against the company.

 There are several responsible parties for maintaining pavements and drain or manhole covers to make sure that they are safe for the public to be around.
-Should the drain or the manhole be owned by the local water or sewage company then it is their responsibility to ensure that the cover is properly in place, functioning as it should and is maintained to a safe standard.
+Should the drain or the manhole be owned by the local water or sewage company, then it is their responsibility to ensure that the cover is properly in place, functioning as it should and is maintained to a safe standard.

 Should the manhole or drain cover be situated on a private road, then it becomes the responsibility of the occupier or the owner of that land to ensure that the area is safe and free of hazards.